DERACHAIN/icm-contracts/README.md

 ## ValidatorManager CLI tools

-See the [ValidatorManager CLI documentation](./utils/validator-manager-rs/README.md) for more details.
+ValidatorManager CLI is proprietary tools developed by DERA team to interact with ValidatorManager and Teleporter smart contracts.
+See the [CLI documentation](./utils/validator-manager-rs/README.md) for more details.

 ## Docs